-Variables identifying private insurance in general (PRIJA17 - PRIDE17) and specific private insurance sources [such as employer/union group insurance (PEGJA17 - PEGDE17); non-group (PNGJA17 - PNGDE17); other group (POGJA17 - POGDE17)]; and private insurance through a federally-facilitated, state-based or state partnership exchange/marketplace (PRXJA17 -PRXDE17) were constructed.
-Private insurance sources identify coverage in effect at any time during each month of 2017.
-Separate variables identify covered persons and policyholders (policyholder variables begin with the letter "H", e.g., HPEJA17 - HPEDE17).
+Variables identifying private insurance in general (PRIJAyy - PRIDEyy) and specific private insurance sources [such as employer/union group insurance (PEGJAyy - PEGDEyy); non-group (PNGJAyy - PNGDEyy); other group (POGJAyy - POGDEyy)]; and private insurance through a federally-facilitated, state-based or state partnership exchange/marketplace (PRXJAyy - PRXDEyy) were constructed.
+Private insurance sources identify coverage in effect at any time during each month of 2018.
+Separate variables identify covered persons and policyholders (policyholder variables begin with the letter "H", e.g., HPEJAyy - HPEDEyy).
 These variables indicate coverage or policyholder status within a source and do not distinguish between persons who are covered or are policyholders on one or more than one policy within a given source.
-In some cases, the policyholder was unable to characterize the source of insurance (PDKJA17 -PDKDE17).
-Covered persons (but not policyholders) with coverage reported through the category of "under plan of someone not living here" are identified (POUJA17 - POUDE17).
-Some respondents reported a category other than "under plan of someone not living here" such as "from a group or association" or "directly from an HMO," and then later reported, when asked to identify the policyholder, a policyholder that was outside the RU.
-Respondents reporting policyholders outside the RU in this manner were not identified in the POUJA17-POUDE17 variables.
-An individual was considered to have private health insurance coverage if, at a minimum, that coverage provided benefits for hospital and physician services (including Medigap coverage).
-Note, however, that persons covered by private insurance through an exchange/marketplace (PRSTX31/42/53/17 and PRXJA17 - PRXDE17) were considered to have private health coverage if that coverage provided hospital/physician services, but excluded coverage that was explicitly identified as Medigap coverage (EPRS.MSUPINS=1).
-If a person reported Medigap coverage through the exchange/marketplace, then the source of the insurance purchased was edited to reflect coverage "from a professional association" (EPRS.PURCHTYP=1) or "from a group or association" coverage (EPRS.PRIVINS=1).
+In some cases, the policyholder was unable to characterize the source of insurance (PDKJAyy -PDKDEyy).
+Prior to FY 2018, persons covered under policyholders living outside the RU were identified in POUJAyy - POUDEyy and PROUTrr.
+Beginning FY 2018, the constructed variables PRIEUOrrand PRINEOrr are included.
+PRIEUOrryv indicates coverage from a policyholder living outside the RU where the source is through an employer, and PRINEOrr indicates coverage from a policyholder living outside the RU where the source is not through an employer.
+These variables are based on responses to a follow-up question for respondents who indicate coverage from a policyholder outside the household.
+The question HP130 asks "Is the {INSURANCE SOURCE NAME} health coverage {POLICYHOLDER} has through an employer or previous employer?"
+If the respondent's answer to HP130 was unknown, the person's coverage is now included in PRIDKrr.
+An individual was considered to have private health insurance coverage if, at a minimum, that coverage provided benefits for hospital and physician services (including Medicare supplemental coverage).
+Note, however, that persons covered by private insurance through an exchange/marketplace (PRSTXrr and PRXJAyy -PRXDEyy) were considered to have private health coverage if that coverage provided hospital/physician services, but excluded coverage that was explicitly identified as Medicare supplemental coverage (HX620/OE130=5).
+If a person reported Medicare supplemental coverage through the exchange/marketplace, then the source of the insurance purchased was edited to reflect coverage "from a professional association" (HP40=1) or coverage "from a group or association" (HX200/HX300=1).
 Further descriptions of the exchange variables are detailed below.
 Sources of insurance with missing information regarding the type of coverage were assumed to contain hospital/physician coverage.
 Persons who reported private insurance that did not provide hospital/physician insurance were not counted as privately insured.
-Coverage indicated by these variables may be from any type of job where the Employment section insurance variables delivered on this file reflect only coverage through a current main job.
+Coverage indicated by these variables may be from any type of job whereas the employment section insurance variables delivered on this file reflect only coverage through a current main job.

-Health insurance through a job or union (PEGJA17 - PEGDE17, PRSJA17 - PRSDE17) was initially asked about in the Employment section of the interview and later confirmed in the Health Insurance section.
-Respondents also had an opportunity to report employer and union group insurance (PEGJA17 - PEGDE17) for the first time in the Health Insurance section, but this insurance was not linked to a specific job.
+Health insurance through a job or union (PEGJAyy - PEGDEyy) was initially asked about in the Employment section of the interview and later confirmed in the Health Insurance section.